eylles/systemact/README.md

               with your own custom functions, commands and scripts if you need any additional hooks to run along those actions.

-- Reduces work: it provides confirmation dialogs for shutdown, reboot, suspend and logout.
+- Reduces work: it provides confirmation dialogs for shutdown, reboot, suspend, hibernate and logout.

 - Minimal: very few dependencies.
   - readlink    - coreutils.